raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 SSOP-DATA:
 : Type-code specific.

-Where domain names appear within SSOP-DATA, they SHOULD be compressed, if possible, using standard DNS name compression.
+Where domain names appear within SSOP-DATA, they MUST NOT be compressed using standard DNS name compression.
+If future TLVs are defined where compression is beneficial, transport level compression is recommended.

 # Keepalive TLV {#keepalive}